-Optimizing utilization of private and municipal garages should push local governments to start removing on-street parking.
+Optimizing utilisation of private and municipal garages should push local governments to start removing on-street parking.

-Have we learned from 2020 that we can do so much better by repurposing on-street parking, and more efficiently utilizing off-street parking?
+Have we learned from 2020 that we can do so much better by repurposing on-street parking, and more efficiently utilising off-street parking?

-So what technology can improve the way we use and optimize off-street parking?
+So what technology can improve the way we use and optimise off-street parking?